daau/nestjs-reactjs-boilerplate/README.md

 # NestJS + React boilerplate

 Boilerplate for a modern web application.
-Easy to setup locally and deploy to production.
+Ready to use locally and deploy to production, batteries included.

 ### Tools